pubnub/pubnub-mcp-server/resources/sdk_docs/rust_configuration.md

 - with_filter_expression()
   - Type: String
   - Default: n/a
-  - Subscribe with a custom filter expression.
+  - Subscribe with a custom filter.
+See Message Filters.

 - build()
+  - Default: n/a
   - Creates and returns the PubNub instance.

 #### CryptoModule

-Implements CryptoProvider for message encryption/decryption.
-From 0.3.0, algorithms are configurable:
+Implements CryptoProvider for encrypting/decrypting messages.
+From 0.3.0, algorithms are configurable.
+Options:
-- Legacy 128-bit encryption (no change required to keep using).
+- Legacy 128-bit encryption (no change required to continue using it).
 - Recommended 256-bit AES-CBC (must be explicitly set in config).
-See Encryption for configuration and partial encryption methods.
+See Encryption for configuration details and examples.

 #### Keyset

-Provide account credentials:
+Provide account credentials via the Keyset struct:

-- publishKey
-  - Type: Some(String)
-  - Admin Portal publishKey.

-- subscribeKey
-  - Type: String
-  - Admin Portal subscribeKey.
+- publish_key: Some(String) — publishKey from Admin Portal.

-- secretKey
-  - Type: String
+- subscribe_key: String — subscribeKey from Admin Portal.
-  - Admin Portal secretKey.
+- secret_key: String — secretKey from Admin Portal.
 Required for Access Manager operations.

 ### Sample code

 ##### Required User ID

-Always set and persist a unique user_id.
-If not set, connection will fail.
+Always set user_id to uniquely identify the user or device.
+Persist it for the lifetime of the user/device.
+Without it, you cannot connect.

 ```
 1

 ```

 ### Returns

-Result with the PubNub instance or an error if configuration is invalid.
+A result with a PubNub instance or an error if configuration is invalid.

 ### Other examples

 #### Initialize with custom origin

-Use a custom domain for the PubNub client.
+You can initialize the PubNub API client with a custom domain.

 ```
 1

 ```

 ## Event listeners

-Sources for real-time updates:
-- PubNub client: updates from all subscriptions (channels, channel groups, channel metadata, users).
+- The PubNub client can receive updates from all subscriptions (channels, channel groups, channel metadata, users).
-- Subscription: updates for its specific target (channel, channel group, channel metadata, or user).
+- Subscription receives updates only for the entity it targets.
-- SubscriptionsSet: updates for all objects represented by its subscriptions.
+- SubscriptionsSet receives updates for all entities represented by its subscriptions.

-See Publish & Subscribe for subscribing and adding handlers per entity.
+See Publish & Subscribe for details.

+Last updated on Sep 3, 2025